 About Gastric Sleeve Surgery

 The Gastric Sleeve surgery also called Vertical Sleeve Gastrectomy (VSG), reduces the size of the stomach to about 15 to 20% of its original size.
-The rest of the stomach are removed.
+The rest of the stomach is removed.
 The gastric sleeve isn’t a reversible procedure unlike lap band, however, it can be easily revised in contrary to gastric bypass.
 This surgery can be performed laparoscopically, which minimizes the amount of recovery time and the risk of complications.
 Sleeve gastrectomy changes the body’s metabolic thermostat and brain’s set-point immediately after surgery, resulting in increased metabolism and decrease hunger.

 - Reduction of hunger.
 Ghrelin, the hunger-inducing hormone is reduced significantly by removing a portion of the stomach.

 - No re-routing of the intestines, which promotes healthy digestion (essential for continued weight loss).

 - No dumping syndrome, which allows the body to absorb the nutrients it needs for a healthy result.

 - A more natural weight loss occurs as patients require less daily vitamins and receive nutrients through their diet

 - Weight loss typically occurs over 18 months, which is more natural than that of gastric bypass surgery.
 Gastric sleeve surgery makes it easier to maintain the weight loss for a lifetime.
 Similar to that of lap band surgery, gastric sleeve surgery requires significant lifestyle changes for continued success.